jwang1133/BCB546_HW1/README.md

 ```

 - From the above two line code I could see that those two files containing different number of column headers and the no common column for join.
-- Determined that there is need to transpose the data before join the files.
+- Determined that I need to transpose the data before join the files.

 **3.check the number of lines within each group in file** fang\_et\_al\_genotypes.txt